CloudPit - DNS Management

 • Your emails are not working correctly

-• an external provider requires domain verification
+• An external provider requires domain verification

-• you want to set up a subdomain
+• You want to set up a subdomain

 Important: DNS changes are only possible if your domain's nameservers are set to easyname.